4 better budgeting considerations

 OCCU has teamed up with Balance Fitness Program and made its BALANCE program available to OCCU members; turning a daunting chore into a much more pleasant one.
 BALANCE is a financial fitness program that offers OCCU members online or over-the-phone personal counseling on anything relating to money.
 Plus, there are handy on-line tools, such as the Money Management Planner that takes the guesswork out of mapping your budget.
 BALANCE also includes loads of personal finance resources, such as BalanceTrack, which provides education on everything from teens and money to using your home equity.

 In addition to helping you track income and expenses, BALANCE can help you take a look at existing loans to find ways to pinch those pennies.
-It may seem a little counterintuitive to talk about loans in a discussion on budgeting, but making smart borrowing choices is an important part of your overall budget outlook, says Ethan Nelson, OCCU’s vice president of lending.
+It may seem a little counterintuitive to talk about loans in a discussion on budgeting, but making smart borrowing choices is an important part of your overall budget outlook, says Ethan Nelson, OCCU’s vice president of credit administration.

 For instance, if you are currently making payments on more than one loan, you may consider consolidating those loans into one loan with a lower interest rate and/or monthly payment.
 “BALANCE is a resource that people don’t take advantage of enough,” says Nelson.
 “BALANCE will do a significant amount of counseling about debt management, buying a home, or setting up a savings plan.”